 "Wah-," He turns to go back inside and she rolls her eyes, literally lifting him off his feet and towards the parking lot and into his truck.

-Quinn knows how to get home so she pushes him in, grabbing his keys from his pocket.
+Quinn knows how to get herself home so she pushes Finn in, grabbing his keys from his pocket.

 "Wha- what's going on?"